ices-eg/wg_WGEEL/Misc/data_call_2019/readme.md

 * ShaA

    *NOTE* Though you provided a new value for 2018 it not different from last year.

+   **CHECK** location  : Ardnacrusha power station on the shannon, approximately 4 km from the tidal limit in the Shannon, on the western coast of Ireland.

+   *NOTE* Updated coordinates of Parteen weir to here :    https://goo.gl/maps/f7nSYyDNPycg8TU28

 * Shap

    *NOTE* Though you provided a new value for 2018 it not different from last year.

+   **CHECK** location  : Parteen weir on the Shannon, approximately 16 km from the tidal limit.
+This is what I can do but you can probably do better.

+   *NOTE* Updated coordinates of Parteen weir to here : https://goo.gl/maps/DfCg2PxXVyDz3G4QA

+   *QUESTION* Ardnacrusha and Parteen weir are in fact on two separate branch of the Shannon.
+Is there a reason not to add the two series ?